Meningitis Vaccination Requirements for Campus Housing

-The university requires that all students living on campus housing be vaccinated against meningococcal meningitis.
+The university requires all students living on campus housing to be vaccinated against meningococcal meningitis.
 It is important that students understand the specifics of this disease, the factors that place this particular age group at an increased risk and disease prevention techniques.

 - Meningococcal disease is an infectious disease caused by the bacterium Neisseria meningitides.
 It is easily spread by person-to-person contact wherever large groups of people gather together – such as college dormitories or residence halls.

 - The bacteria are transmissible through respiratory and throat secretions during close or lengthy contact (such as coughing or kissing).

 - Meningitis is a very serious illness caused by a meningococcal infection.
 It can be fatal.
 Permanent disabilities such as hearing loss and brain damage can also occur.

 - Symptoms include sudden onset of fever, headache and stiff neck.
 Often, additional symptoms such as nausea, vomiting, increased sensitivity to light and confusion or altered mental status occur.
 Typically symptoms develop within 3-7 days after exposure.